Barry Setlow, PhD

 1998 Ph.D.
 Biological Sciences, Department of Neurobiology and Behavior, University of California, Irvine

 1998-2002 Post-Doctoral Fellow, Dept. of Psychological and Brain Sciences, Johns Hopkins University

 Current Research Focus

-Much of the research in our laboratory concerns interactions between cognition, motivation, and drugs of abuse.
-In some of this work, we investigate the long-term effects of chronic drug exposure on cognitive/motivational outcomes, with a particular focus on decision-making processes (for example, risky and impulsive decision-making) and the neural mechanisms underlying drug-induced alterations in such processes.
-In other work, we investigate how individual differences in risky and impulsive decision-making predict propensity for future drug use.
-This work uses a variety of techniques in rodent models to identify behavioral and neurobiological mechanisms that mediate relationships between decision-making and drug abuse, with the ultimate goal of identifying therapeutic targets for both disordered decision-making and addiction.
-Finally, we collaborate with other laboratories on projects concerning the behavioral and neural basis of age-related cognitive decline.
+Much of the research in our laboratory concerns interactions between cognition, motivation, and addiction.
+In some of our work, we investigate how acute and chronic exposure to drugs of abuse affects cognitive and motivational outcomes, with a particular focus on risky and impulsive decision-making processes.
+In other work, we investigate the neural mechanisms of such decision-making processes, and how individual differences in decision-making predict propensity for future drug use.
+Our laboratory uses behavioral, pharmacological, biochemical, and electrophysiological approaches in rodent models to identify mechanisms that mediate relationships between decision-making and drug use, with the goal of identifying therapeutic targets for both disordered decision-making and addiction.
+In addition, we collaborate with other laboratories on projects concerning the behavioral and neural basis of age-related cognitive impairments.

 Simon, N. W., Gilbert, R. J., Mayse, J. D., Bizon, J. L., & Setlow, B. (2009).
 Balancing risk and reward: A rat model of risky decision-making.
 Neuropsychopharmacology.
 34, 2208-2217.

 Mitchell, M. R., Vokes, C. M., Blankenship, A. L., Simon, N. W., & Setlow, B. (2011).
 Effects of acute administration of nicotine, amphetamine, diazepam, morphine, and ethanol on risky decision-making in rats.
 Psychopharmacology.
 218, 703-712.